 Quality Improvement initiatives are aimed at improving the safety, efficacy and patient experience of health and social care.

 - We work in an NHS with limited resources

-- Junior doctors have unique insights into problems with healthcare delivery and often have great ideas about how to solve them
+- Doctors in training have unique insights into problems with healthcare delivery and often have great ideas about how to solve them

-- Participating in QI work enables junior doctors to make positive changes and achieve better job satisfaction
+- Participating in QI work enables foundation doctors to make positive changes and achieve better job satisfaction

 - QI forms a mandatory part of the Foundation core curriculum

 - QI involves teamwork and can be great fun!